iAmSherifCodes/SeeMeeApp/README.md

 The API documentation is intended for developers who  want to interact with the application's backend services.

+## Project Setup Description
+- Fork and Clone Repo
+- Open the file in your favourite IDE
+- cd seeMeeApp or make sure your cd in the project's root directory where you can find the package.json
+- npm i -> to install dependencies
+- npm run dev -> to run the code

+## API Documentation

 #### There are two controllers User and Post

 # USER API